richardhdezf/android-compose/user_stories/user_stories.md

 User story 03
 -----------

-As an user, I would like to add contacts in any moment, so that I can have all my contacts data in one place.
+As an user, I would like to manage the information of my contacts, so that always is up to date.

 ![add_phone contact screen](./addPhoneContact.jpeg "snap 3")